Meridian Energy Ltd

 Genesys Cloud, Contact Center Platform Shelf, Knowledge Management System

-Looking to a future that delivers critical information and knowledge across contact centre ecosystems, Meridian Energy looks to Black Box to create the solution
+Looking to a future that delivers critical information and knowledge across contact center ecosystems, Meridian Energy looks to Black Box to create the solution

-The democratisation of knowledge proposes that putting critical information into the hands of many rather than under the control of a few will drive better decision-making and customer outcomes.
-The notion is particularly powerful for contact centres, whose customer consultants require instant access to broad knowledge often drawn from diverse parts of an organisation.
+The democratization of knowledge proposes that putting critical information into the hands of many rather than under the control of a few will drive better decision-making and customer outcomes.
+The notion is particularly powerful for contact centers, whose customer consultants require instant access to broad knowledge often drawn from diverse parts of an organization.
 Shelf, with Black Box, has put Meridian's knowledge base in the cloud, where customer consultants can access it seamlessly, improve knowledge content, and where, ultimately, the energy provider's collective knowledge will serve customers choosing to help themselves.